evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 This model is not available with a towbar.
 So if you need to pull a trailer, you must look at other models.
 ### Availability & Pricing

-This model had world premiere 18.04.2023 and deliveries is expected to start March 2024.
+This model had a world premiere on 18.04.2023, and deliveries is expected to start in March 2024.